 Ottawa First Aid is one of the training service providers of St Mark James classes in Ottawa.
 Prospective trainees can enrol in a variety of training courses, stand-alone classes, private classes, and refresher courses.
 Ottawa First Aid offers the most competitive rates in the area for the highest quality education.
 Trainees surely get their money’s worth.
 Enrolment can be done through the application form below and e-mail, or through a telephone call or walk-ins in the center.
 Click here to sign up for first aid and CPR courses in Ottawa.

-Top Eight Reasons To Enrol at Ottawa First Aid
+Top Eight Reasons To Enroll for First Aid and CPR Courses in Ottawa

 - Training courses rates in Ottawa First Aid are the lowest in the area.
 All classes are offered at the most competitive prices.
 Rates are inclusive of taxes, certificates, St Mark James registration fees, and materials used during the training, such as manuals.